 Unlike a mindless game, Agnitus is a great way to keep your kid occupied and not feel guilty about it.
 This award-winning app is an immersive preschool experience covering a bevy of topics including math, reading, and writing.
 Kids build basic skills, working their way through a series of books, activities, and interactive games.
 Report cards track their progress and the reporting tools give you valuable learning insights.
 This one is designed specifically for kids 5 and under.

-Brightwheel is a free and easy-to-use mobile app that helps you stay connected with your daycare or preschool.
+Brightwheel is an easy-to-use mobile app that helps you stay connected with your daycare or preschool.
 Daycare providers or preschool teachers use brightwheel for recording and tracking daily events and activities in the classroom.
 As a parent, you’ll get private, real-time updates on your child delivered to your mobile device throughout the day.
 If that wasn’t enough, brightwheel also allows for secure, digital check-in/check-out, and a paperless billing system.
 No more wondering what your kid is up to all day!

 Now that your little one is in daycare or preschool, you’re bound to be seeing an uptick of inbound germs.
 The WebMD app is a handy reference tool for checking symptoms (what could that rash be?) or asking questions (is a 101 fever cause for alarm?).
 The mobile app also has a local health forecast tool–you can check pollen levels or the harshness of UV rays before hitting the playground or beach.